-The Analysis Committee noted no material limitations on the reliability, accuracy and quality on the data relied on in determining the credit rating.
+The Analysis Committee noted no material limitations on the reliability, accuracy and quality of the data relied on in determining the credit rating.

-The third party did not provide HR Ratings with audited or historical financial information due to the Project is still under construction and therefore is not generating income yet.
-This was not considered as lack of information.
+The third party did not provide HR Ratings with audited or historical financial information due to the project is still in construction and therefore, is not yet generating income.
+For this reason, HR Ratings decided to give a negative notch due to the uncertainty risk this represents for the rating.